 The Supreme Court of the United States

 In recent years, I have often served as a critic of the Court.
 My concerns, however, reach back to earlier times, and may focus on the enlarged sense of itself the Court acquired under the leadership of William Howard Taft, who moved the institution into a Greek temple and gave it power to choose its cases.
-While it often acts professionally as a court of law on lesser matters, its arrogance in imposing notions of natural law on the lesser organs of government have been at odds with the nation’s democratic tradition.
+While it often acts professionally as a court of law on lesser matters, its arrogance in imposing notions of natural law on the lesser organs of government have been at odds with the nation�s democratic tradition.
 It held no commission to constitutionalize sexual mores, however just may be the claim to the Right of Choice.
-Its constitutionalization of “money is speech,” “one man-one vote,” and the right to defame anonymously have made it almost impossible to elect the representatives of a self-governing people honorably.
-Our Imperial First Amendment.
-And no one has made a coherent defense of its decision to appoint President Bush in 2000.
+Its constitutionalization of �money is speech,� �one man-one vote,� and the right to defame anonymously have made it almost impossible to elect the representatives of a self-governing people honorably.
+Our Imperial First Amendment And no one has made a coherent defense of its decision to appoint President Bush in 2000.
 The Right to Self Government after Bush v.
 Gore (with H. Jefferson Powell).
 And even on lesser matters, it is sometimes recklessly indifferent to legal texts.
 On no authority but its own, it reduced the size of civil juries in federal courts by half.
 And it has re-written the Federal Arbitration Act of 1925 to make it an instrument of economic oppression, overruling its own decisions in order to do so.
 These are but two of its decisions on matters known to me that have had pervasive adverse consequences.
+My 1998 book, Stewards of Democracy, is the most comprehensive presentation of my assessment of the Court; it is a celebration of the modesty and self-restraint manifested in the careers of Thomas Cooley in the 19th century, and by Louis Brandeis, Learned Hand, and Byron White in the 20th.

 This noisome conduct is that of a group of elders who remain in their temple for decades, and long past the time when they can be expected to retain familiarity with the realities of life.
 To be sure, there have been Justices who were noted for their wisdom even in their fourth decade on the Court.
 But even they were not universally admired by their contemporaries and they lived before the time when, as now, a substantial portion of their number can be expected to reach the age of 100.
 As a consequence, appointments to the Court have become the most visibly crucial decisions by the President and Senate.
 Given the importance of the political issues the Court presumes to decide, one can hardly ask citizens on all sides of issues not to contest judicial appointments.
 The Court very much needs a system for rotating its members off the throne of so much power.
 Roger Cramton and I have drafted a proposal addressing this problem that has been endorsed "in principle" by an illustrious group.
 Supreme Court Renewal Act.
 The scheme was the subject of a conference at Duke in April 2005 and of a symposium of papers that has now been published by Carolina Academic Press.
 Reforming the Court.
 Roger represented us at another conference on the subject at Berkeley in October 2006. .

 I am an ardent believer in the virtue of judicial independence but I perceive that the Court is a premier demonstration that too much of a good thing is too much.
 As Judge Posner has correctly put it, the Court is not a judicial institution so much as it is a superlegislature.
 The absolute independence of the Court that has evolved since the Court-packing discourse of the 1930s and the employment of the 101st airborne division to enforce its judgment in Little Rock in 1956 needs to be adjusted.
 In addition to term limits of some kind, I favor other reforms.
-Two proposals that I will publish with Roger Cramton in 2008 involve the extension of the judicial discipline system now in place for Article III judges of lower rank to correct also the behavior of Justices and the replacement of the "cert pool" of law clerks with a large panel of senior circuit judges.
-In addition, I strongly favor the appointment of Justices with real experience with politics; Harrier Meiers had in my view better credentials for appointment to the Court than most and perhaps all of the present Justices: she had not only been a partner in a law firm of size, but had hands-on experience with politics at local, state, and federal levels.
-The changes I favor are not cost-free or without secondary consequences, but they would help restore the Court to a more modest political status more becoming to professional judges..
+Two proposals that I will publish with Roger Cramton in 2009 involve the extension of the judicial discipline system now in place for Article III judges of lower rank to correct also the behavior of Justices and the replacement of the "cert pool" of law clerks with a large panel of senior circuit judges.
+In addition, I strongly favor the appointment of Justices with real experience with politics; Harriet Miers had in my view better credentials for appointment to the Court than most and perhaps all of the present Justices: she had not only been a partner in a law firm of size, but had hands-on experience with politics at local, state, and federal levels.
+The changes I favor are not cost-free or without secondary consequences, but they would help restore the Court to a more modest political status more becoming to professional judges and more respectful of representative democracy..

 My published work on this general theme includes: